yuernestliu/Self-replication-simulator/README.md

 # Self-replication-simulator
-Code for the model of self-replicating chemical reaction system, published in the Journal of Biological Chemistry
+Code for the model of self-replicating chemical reaction system.
+The paper is published in the Journal of Biological Chemistry.

 ================================================